Pip-Tryptamine: mor-Tryptamine

 mor-Tryptamine, or mor-T, also known as 3-(2-morpholinoethyl)indole, is the analogue of pip-T with the piperidine ring replaced with a morpholine ring.
 It was briefly described by Alexander Shulgin in his book TiHKAL (Tryptamines I Have Known and Loved), including its chemical synthesis.
 The drug was tested by intramuscular injection of 30 mg as the fumarate salt, but produced no effects whatsoever.
+Accordingly, mor-T was completely inactive as a serotonin receptor agonist in the rat uterus and rat stomach strip.
 The 5-methoxy derivative of mor-T, 5-MeO-mor-T, is also known, but is not known to have been tested.

 History

 Pip-T was first described in the scientific literature by 1959 and was more thoroughly characterized in 1990 and 2020.